Capital One Tower (Virginia)

 Capital One Tower is a high-rise office building in Capital One Center, a mixed-use development adjacent to the McLean station in Tysons, Virginia.
 Capital One Tower is the tallest occupied building in the Washington metropolitan area at 470 ft in height and the second-tallest building in Virginia.
 Ground was broken on the tower in November 2014 and it was completed in 2018.
-It is the headquarters of Capital One.
+It is part of the headquarters of Capital One.
 Capital One Tower is one of many skyscrapers that have been constructed for the urbanization project in Tysons, Virginia.

 When complete, Capital One Center will contain over 5 million square feet of development, including a 1.2 acre public skypark, performing arts center, hotel, Wegmans supermarket, restaurants, and other retail.